Zichqec/YAYA_Fundamentals/module_00_overview/01_what_is_yaya.md

 0pattern1,-1,10,overlay,0,0
 ```

-We will not be covering any SERIKO or MAYUNA in this guide.
+We will not be covering any shell related code in this guide.

-Sakura Script is a system of tags, which you can use in your scripts to make the baseware (SSP) do certain things, like changing surfaces, displaying images, opening input boxes, etc. It looks like this:
+SakuraScript is a system of tags, which you can use in your scripts to make the baseware (SSP) do certain things, like changing surfaces, displaying images, opening input boxes, etc. It looks like this:

 ```
 "\0\s[0]Hello,\w4 world!\e"
 ```

 We will have to go over a little SakuraScript at some points, but I'll explain it when we get there.
-For now, just know that text within double quotes `"` or single quotes `'` can contain Sakura Script.
+For now, just know that text within double quotes `"` or single quotes `'` can contain SakuraScript.

 [Next lesson >>](../module_00_overview/02_initial_setup.md)